Predicates

 yes

 Lambda expressions may also contain lambda free variables.
-I.e. variables that are global to the lambda expression.
-For example, using GNU Prolog as the backend compiler, we can write:
+I.e. variables that are global to the lambda expression and shared with the surrounding meta-call context.
+Consider the following variant of the previous example:

 | ?- meta::map({Z}/[X,Y]>>(Z#=X+Y), [1,2,3], Zs).